locize/blog/source/_posts/8-signs-you-should-improve-your-localization-process.md

 ## 3. Missing context
 ***Are the translated texts too long?
-Do you feel the translator does not have understood what the product is?***
+Do you feel the translator did not understand what the product is?***

 ![context](context.png "locize © inweso GmbH")